kongware/ftor/README.md

 Domain specific issues:

-* having the right type doesn't mean to automatically have the right implementation
+* there is no type/implementation check
-* note the primitive type gap
+* there is a primitive type gap
-* use of bounded polymorphism without prototypes
+* ftor uses bounded polymorphism without prototypes
-* don't be afraid of rest parameters
-* but avoid optional one
+* rest parameters are type safe but optional ones are not
+* there is no single tuple/record
+* there are no tuples/records where all elemments are of the same type

 ### 1.3.1.
 Functional types